maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Update MCQ to accept units.
 * Add a base N check to the numeric input.
 * Refactor DB of 'insterStars' and remove stack_input_factory::convert_legacy_insert_stars.
 Really use new values throughout.
 See [Future plans for syntax of answers and STACK](Syntax_Future.md)
+* Refactor numerical answer tests to make proper use of ast.

+## Other

 * Better install code (see #332).
 * Make use of the Maxima function `sig_figs_from_str(strexp)` in utils.mac which returns the number of decimal places/significant figures in a variable (useful when providing feedback).
 Needed for the refactoring.
-* Refactor numerical answer tests to make proper use of ast.
 * Move find_units_synonyms into the parser more fully?
 * 1st version of API.
 * Enable individual questions to load Maxima libraries.
 (See issue #305)